bigsmoke/sapienshabitat/pages/laurelin-her-humanure/page.md

 ![Here, you can see the frame with the bucket, but, as of then (in November 2017), without a s**thole.](Ponte_de_Pedra_2017-11-14_Compost_toilet_frame.jpg){.text-width width="4032" height="3024"}

-A composting toilet is a natural signpost on her and Nils' journey of becoming full-fledged permaculture hippies.
+A composting toilet is a natural signpost on her journey of becoming full-fledged permaculture hippies.
 How else would they ever get close to closing the nutrient cycle?
 There's only so much shit you can do to keep your outputs from exceeding your inputs.
 If you keep flushing your outputs into the ocean, your soil won't thank you, and neither will this grumpy marine biologist; all that nitrogen shit can cause havoc—like algal blooms—downstream.

 <?project-insert?>